Timiodon/TFWR-Translations/JA/docs/patchnotes.md

 -Double clicking identifiers with underscores in them now selects the whole identifier.
 -If the "tabs to spaces" option is turned off, indentation spaces are now converted to tabs.
 -Zooming is now much smoother.
+-The code completer is now properly import aware and can give suggestions from other files.

 Other:
 -You can now chain comparison operators like in Python.